What Researchers Did

 What They Found

-The findings indicated that chronic ischemic alterations of the brain could be improved by hyperbaric oxygenation therapy.
+The findings indicated that chronic ischaemic alterations of the brain could be improved by hyperbaric oxygenation therapy.
 Additional recovery was observed in the 38 patients who also underwent subsequent extra-intracranial arterial bypass operation, suggesting a potential benefit of combined treatment for these 73 patients.

 Canadian Relevance